 Since passive dispersal is reduced, now is the time to strike back against the bed bug menace!

 When bed bugs aren’t fed, they are more responsive to treatment.
 Bed bugs can survive up to 18 months without food, so they won’t disappear from closed office buildings or theatres.
 However, they will be weakened.
 Treatment now will be more effective than when buildings are occupied.

 Also, with restaurants and stores at reduced capacity, now is the perfect time to set policies that will prevent infestation in the first place.
 Very minor renovations—the work of a single weekend—can drastically reduce the number of places bed bugs can hide.
 This could include caulking baseboards, placing indicators under beds, and fixing peeling paint.

 Discrete, routine inspections can warn businesses of an early infestation.
 Whether your business is bustling or quiet at the moment, MMPC offers discrete, after-hours inspections by certified canine bed bug inspection teams.
 We also offer services to assist you in making your home or business bed bug resistant.

-At M&M Pest Control (MMPC), our bed bug specialists are fully equipped with PPE.
+At MMPC, our bed bug specialists are fully equipped with PPE.
 We disinfect all our equipment, and ourselves, before entering your home.
 Of course, we also offer touch-free payment options.
 Our technicians are taking every precaution to keep you, your customers, and your loved ones healthy.

 Quarantining one COVID-19 case can prevent many other people from getting it.
 The same is true for bed bugs; stopping just one infestation early can prevent many others.
 Let’s not let this great, global pause pass us by without giving bed bugs a good, solid kick in the antennae.